 Below the built environment, the East Valley is not monolithic.
 It's a question whether Scottsdale is really culturally, socially or economically part of it.
 The same could be said of Tempe, which is relatively more liberal because of ASU.
 Mesa is filled with linear slums and a Hispanic underclass, many Mormons having decamped for Gibert, as well as "master planned communities" that are not really part of the city.
 Mesa has often stood with Phoenix in fighting the worst anti-urban tendencies of the Legislature.
-Still, the power center of the region is indeed distinct, based on the LDS and the tight political and business ties between East Valley bigs, most members of the church.
-It is the heart of conservative power in Arizona, and here that influence is also stoked by the apartheid mindset of north Scottsdale's libertarian toffs.
+Still, the power center of the region is indeed distinct, based on the LDS and the tight political and business ties that reach from land development to the Legislature.
+Added to this is the "Big Sort," which attracted many conservatives from elsewhere who want to live around people like them.
+As a result, the East Valley is the heart of conservative power in Arizona, and here that influence is also stoked by the apartheid mindset of north Scottsdale's libertarian toffs.
 It has only grown as the old Phoenix power structure has collapsed.

 They, for example, prevent urban solutions with region-wide consequences, such as foot-dragging and obstruction on transit and commuter rail.
-Mesa refused to build light-rail into downtown, a costly blunder (and it barely was persuaded to build into the city from Price Road), and one that would have hurt the chances of gaining federal funds if not for the help of then Mayor Keno Hawker.
+Mesa at first refused to build light-rail into downtown, a costly blunder (and it barely was persuaded to build into the city from Price Road), and one that would have hurt the chances of gaining federal funds if not for the help of then Mayor Keno Hawker.
+(Mesa later stepped up and extended light rail beyond Mesa Drive on the way to Gilbert Road — WBIYB).
 Scottsdale wants nothing to do with regional transportation or economic development.
 While some sensible leaders exist, such as Mesa Mayor Scott Smith and Roc Arnett of the East Valley Partnership, the tension between the East Valley and the rest of the region, especially Phoenix, is tremendous.
 This has been heightened by the narrowing economy, then the crash, so that cities fight desperately for a smaller economic pie.

 Thus, serious economic development is tied to land plays, such as the Williams-Gateway area, far from the population center and totally car dependent.
 Or the pipe dream of Superstition Vistas.
 Always more people and more houses will dig us out of the deep hole into which we've dug ourselves.
-Still, the East Valley has been powerful enough to keep this game of delusion going.
-Its dominant political dogma makes any other kind of thinking impossible.
+The East Valley has been powerful enough to keep this delusion going.

 Think Phoenix has no history?
 Read the Phoenix 101 archive and get your mind right.